Run some code on Couchbase Playground now, the fastest way to try Couchbase

 The Couchbase SDK for .NET includes a nuget package called Couchbase.Extensions.DependencyInjection which is designed for environments like ASP.NET that takes in a configuration to connect to Couchbase and automatically registers interfaces that you can use in your code to perform full CRUD (create, read, update, delete) operations and queries against the database.

 All configuration for communication with the database is stored in the appsettings.Development.json file.
-This includes the connection string, username, password, bucket name, colleciton name, and scope name.
-The default username is assumed to be admin and the default password is assumed to be P@$$w0rd12.
+This includes the connection string, username, password, bucket name and scope name.
+The default username is assumed to be Administrator and the default password is assumed to be P@$$w0rd12.
 If these are different in your environment you will need to change them before running the application.

 "Couchbase": {